-British Columbia conducts large-scale assessments to obtain information for the purposes of ensuring public accountability, improving student achievement and certifying that students meet graduation requirements.
-The Province also participates in national and international assessments and studies.
+British Columbia conducts large-scale assessments to obtain information for the purposes of ensuring public accountability, monitoring students’ progress and ensuring that students meet graduation requirements.
+The province also participates in national and international assessments and studies.

 Rationale or purpose of policy

 Student achievement and performance measures, including the results of large-scale assessments, provide outcome data for decision-making and planning at all levels of the education system.
 Measuring achievement is important to raising standards and clarifying public expectations that all students receive a quality education.

 Students demonstrate that they have met graduation requirements in part by participating in provincial graduation assessments.

 The minister may make orders for the purpose of carrying out any of the minister's powers, duties or functions under this Act and, without restriction, may make orders…

 (b) … determining the general requirements for graduation from an educational program,

 (d) preparing a process for the assessment of the effectiveness of educational programs and requiring a board or a francophone education authority to cause its schools to participate in the process for the purpose of comparison to provincial, national and international standards,

 (d.1) preparing a process for measuring individual student performance, and requiring